-These claims led Dr. King’s estate to sue Jowers in 1999 for a symbolic $100 in a wrongful death civil action.
+These claims led King’s estate to sue Jowers in 1999 for a symbolic $100 in a wrongful death civil action.
 During the four-week trial in Memphis, a 12-person jury heard testimony from over 70 witnesses; but not Jowers, who didn’t testify because there were no criminal charges at stake.
-The jury awarded the money to the estate, deciding that Dr. King’s assassination had likely been the result of a conspiracy that involved Jowers, not Ray, as well as ''others, including governmental agencies.''
+The jury awarded the money to the estate, deciding that King’s assassination had likely been the result of a conspiracy that involved Jowers, not Ray, as well as ''others, including governmental agencies.''

 The day after the trial ended, Coretta King held a press conference in Atlanta to praise the decision.

 “I wholeheartedly applaud the verdict of the jury and I feel that justice has been well served in their deliberations,” she said.
 “The jury was clearly convinced by the extensive evidence that was presented during the trial that, in addition to Mr. Jowers, the conspiracy of the Mafia, local, state and federal government agencies, were deeply involved in the assassination of my husband.”